Tips on working through the body of an academic essay

 If you have a clear enough idea of what you’d like to say, try to write these ideas down in rough topic sentences, if possible with all of the basic components of a topic sentence.
 This will help you remember what you were thinking when you finish the section you’re working on.

-- Check your topic sentences against your thesis to make sure your paragraphs are covering relevant and important topic matter.
+- Check your topic sentences against your thesis statement to make sure your paragraphs are covering relevant and important topic matter.

 - Check your topic sentences against each other: